-As students move from 5th to 6th grade, it is our goal to place students in classes where they are both sufficiently challenged and supported.
-The graphic below was designed to help families and students better understand the various "math pathways" in which a student may be placed: On Grade Level, Single Accelerated, and Double Accelerated.
-Please note that both of the "Accelerated" pathways provide students the opportunity to access Advanced Placement math classes in high school.
-The math pathways in middle school and high school are as follows:
+As students move from 5th to 6th grade, it is our goal to place them in classes where they are both sufficiently challenged and appropriately supported.
+The graphic below was designed to help families and students better understand possible "math pathways" available to students: Grade-level Pacing, Accelerated Pacing, or Double-Accelerated Pacing.
+Examples of typical math pathways in middle school and high school are as follows:

 Click here for more information about the content of each math course.